The 1000-Calorie Workout – Exercises That Burn 1000 Calories A Day

 Cycling at 15 mph for 90-120 minutes with 2-minute breaks will help you burn about 1000 calories.
 You can also increase the resistance and get a more intense leg workout that will help shed fat from your calves and thighs and tone them up.

-Swimming is a great full body exercise.
-It works on almost every muscle and is hence very exhausting.
+Swimming is a great full-body exercise.
+It works on almost every muscle and can be exhausting.
 However, you can burn 1000 calories in about 90-120 minutes with a 1-minute rest after every 10 laps.
-Practice various strokes to help improve your swimming skills, and you will shed pounds like tree leaves in winter!
+Practice various strokes to help improve your swimming skills.
+This can help you shed more pounds faster.

 3. Hockey And Basketball